 Earlier this week, we welcomed David Nicholson as the new V&EC director.
 He brings 30 years of leadership, deep knowledge of Minnesota’s diverse communities, and a demonstrated commitment to long-term systems solutions for justice and equity across the state.
 Working closely with McKnight’s board and senior leaders, including Kara Inae Carlisle, he has an experienced and dynamic team: Sarah Hernandez and Eric Muschler, program officers; Erin Imon Gavin, director of program integration and program officer; and Renee Richie, program and grants associate.

 The Vibrant & Equitable Communities team will open grantmaking on October 1, with initial inquiries due October 15.
-If your organization is interested in applying, please review the program strategies and new grant guidelines.
-Sample application forms will be available in a couple of weeks.
-In addition, we invite you to participate in a 60-minute live webinar on Thursday, Sept.
-24 at 11 a.m.
-(CST).
-Register now!
+If your organization is interested in applying, please review the program strategies, new grant guidelines, and sample application forms.
+For additional background, we offer this webinar we held in September and a Q&A that answers common questions about the V&EC program.

 Please note: If your organization received funding from the former Education program or the former Region & Communities program, please contact a program officer to discuss the timing of your initial inquiry application.